-Shared ownership: The audience will feel that they’re welcome, that they have a part to play, that their voices have an ear and that they own the space, and the art, together, for free.
+Collaboration and Shared Ownership: We will work with partners including museum collections, galleries, artists, grassroots activists and technologists to develop a programme that is curated in a collaborative way, where all voices are amplified and engaged.
+The audience will feel that they’re welcome, that they have a part to play, that their voices have an ear and that they own the space, and the art, together, for free.

 Anti-Nationalism: VOMA is nowhere, so it is everywhere; people from all corners of the globe have a place here and those who cannot reach it should be helped in by those who can.
 We will tell the stories of how art crosses geographical borders and is hemmed in by cultural ones.
 We’ll look at cultural history and the ongoing action of decolonisation.
 It will explore the power of art to reveal human stories, histories, successes and failings.

 Exploring and Celebrating Difference: The art world can at times seem homogenised, limited to specific geographic locations or points of view.
 VOMA encourages the discussion of all backgrounds and world-views through art, defying homogeneity.
 It aims to create a space enriched by collision of cultures and ideals, embracing the difficulties and challenges that these differing views may bring.
 Through discussion and discourse, we can grow together.